zmichy98/VoiceFlow/README.md

 VoiceFlow is a vocal training platform designed specifically for musicians and singers, enabling them to warm up their voices before performances.
 Whether you're a beginner or an advanced performer, VoiceFlow offers a range of customizable exercises tailored to suit every skill level.
 The platform allows users to choose between diverse personalized warm-up routines, helping them gradually improve their vocal technique.

-In addition to the exercises, VoiceFlow provides an engaging way for users to monitor their progress over time, allowing them to visualize improvements and continue refining their vocal abilities adding some aspects from the broader field of _gamification_.
+In addition to the exercises, VoiceFlow provides an engaging way for users to monitor their progress over time, allowing them to visualize improvements and continue refining their vocal abilities in the broader context of _gamification_.
 Our goal is to create a comprehensive space where singers and musicians alike can prepare their voices for any performance, all while fostering growth and development.

 One of the main aspects of the project, the _pitch tracker_ developed as a key aspect of the training game, was also furtherly developed, and a dedicated page for this useful tool was also added.
 [MODIFY ]